hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

         - can use arrow keys to navitage through text
         - can use tab key to indent, delete key to delete forwards, backspace to delete backwards
         - can use the alphbetic keys and number keys to type content
+    - in a shop, if product bar code is damaged, it cannot be input

 - Touch Screen
     - both input and an output device